emissions-api/emissions-api.github.com/examples/deck.gl.md

 We are mostly following the [scripting get-started](https://github.com/uber/deck.gl/blob/7.3-release/examples/get-started/scripting/mapbox/index.html) from deck.gl.

-This example is using version 2 of the API, which can be found under [https://api.v2.emissions-api.org](https://api.v2.emissions-api.org).
+This example is using version two of the API, which can be found at [api.v2.emissions-api.org](https://api.v2.emissions-api.org).

 ## GeoJSON Data

 Let's take a look at the data first.
-We request all measured carbon monoxide values from the US from – let's say – the first till the fourth of May 2019 using the [geo.json](https://api.v2.emissions-api.org/ui/#/default/emissionsapi.web.get_data) API endpoint and the URL query parameters *begin*, *end* and *country*:
+We request all measured carbon monoxide values of the United States from first to fourth of May 2019 using the [geo.json](https://api.v2.emissions-api.org/ui/#/default/emissionsapi.web.get_data) API endpoint and the URL query parameters *begin*, *end* and *country*:

 ```
 https://api.v2.emissions-api.org/api/v2/carbonmonoxide/geo.json